 We invite original research and review papers on the effect of food matrix and processing on the physiological fate of nutrients, bioactive compounds and metabolites, with special reference to antioxidant compounds.
 These can include, but not limited to:

 - Effect of food matrix and/or processing on the processes of digestion and absorption of food compounds.

 - Effect of food matrix and/or processing on mass transfer, accessibility, and stability of food compounds.

 - Effect of food matrix and/or processing on bioconversion, bioactivity and bioefficacy of food compounds.

 - Food matrix and/or processing effect on its functionality (e.g. antioxidant).

 - Nutrient-matrix interactions and its effect on bioaccessibility, bioavailability and functionality.

 Accepted articles will be collated in an online collection as soon as they are accepted and in the themed collection as a whole and will be promoted as a complete collection in Spring 2022.

-The submission deadline for this collection is 17th December 2021
+The submission deadline for this collection has been extended to 30th April 2021

 If you are interested in submitting to this collection, please contact the Editorial Office.